MTA Logo

 Metropolitan Transportation Authority Logo 1967

 The logo, designed by Unimark International, is extremely simple.
 It uses a single glyph composed of several letters.
-Almost the entire abbreviated name Metropolitan Transportation Authority – MTA – is encoded in it.
+Almost the entire abbreviated name, Metropolitan Transportation Authority (MTA), is encoded in it.
 The symbol looks like two “A”s without a crossbar.
 To emphasize this, the designers colored them: the left letter is sky blue, and the right one is cobalt blue.
-They are positioned in such a way that they form a capital “M” with a wide and low middle.
+They are positioned to form a capital “M” with a wide, low middle.
 The font is custom, even, geometric, choppy, with smooth edges.

 1979 – 1994